ericoporto/ags-manual-wiki/AdvancedRoomFeatures.md

 get smaller as he walks away from the screen.
 Character scaling is supported as part of the walkable areas in a room.

-The reason why you have multiple colours available for the walkable areas is because you can set a zoom level for each colour, which defines how large the character will be while he is in that area.
+The reason why you have multiple colors available for the walkable areas is because you can set a zoom level for each color, which defines how large the character will be while he is in that area.
 The default for all walkable areas is `100%`, i.e. full size.
 However, you can adjust it using the "Walkable Areas" mode to anywhere from `10%` (one-tenth